dashingsoft/pyarmor/docs/how-to/protection.rst

 Above all, Python interpreter to run the obfuscated scripts can't be replaced, if the obfuscated scripts could be executed by patched Python interpreter, it's impossible to prevent others to read any Python runtime data.

-At this time Pyarmor need combine :option:`--pack` and restrict mode options to implement this.
+At this time Pyarmor need :option:`--pack` to implement this.

 First pack the script by `PyInstaller`_ [#]_::